djprofessorkash/helical/README.md

 ## Description

-The **HELiCAL** project is a _bioinformatics-based utility_ - designed for front-end and command-line usage - for biologists and technologists alike.
+The **HELiCAL** project is a _bioinformatics-based utility_ - designed as a web app/utility - for biologists and technologists to work with biological data.

 The intent of the project is to provide basic, intermediate, and advanced _algorithmic operations for genomic data processing_ in an optimized and user-friendly manner.